 The Company does not comply with the ASXCGC Corporate Governance Principles and Recommendations in relation to a majority of the Board and the Chairman, being independent.
-Since the latter part of 2014 there have been significant changes in the composition of the Board.
-These changes have resulted in a reduction of the number of independent non-executive Directors.
-The Board believes that at this time in the development of the Company and bearing in mind the short tenure of the Directors, the current allocation of responsibilities among the Directors, are most practical and effective for the Company and in the best interests of shareholders.
+The Board believes that at this time in the development of the Company, the current allocation of responsibilities among the Directors is most practical and effective for the Company and in the best interests of shareholders.

 The Board has assessed the mix of skills which best suit the business conducted by the Company.
 The Board considers the current mix of skills among Directors as appropriate for the Company, with the presence of core skills in financial services, governance, marketing, digital distribution and product development.
-The Board has considered expanding and deepening core skills through the expansion of the size of the Board.
-An appropriate recruitment process is underway.